pilancilab/Riemannian_Preconditioned_LoRA/GPT2/README.md

 <img src="figures/score_gpt.png" width="800" >
 </p>

 We also evaluate for varying LoRA ranks, different model sizes, and different datasets inclong DART and WebNLG.
-Here we demonstrate our experiment for E2E datasets and training loss plot Figure 1.
+Here we demonstrate our experiment for E2E datasets and training loss plot (Figure 1 in the original paper).
 See the [LoRA](https://github.com/microsoft/LoRA/tree/main) repository for expeirments for other datasets.

 ## Repository Overview